roowahoo/Assignment-1/readme.md

 # Surface
 ## Visual design
 1. Colour
-As the web page is based on a solemn topic of murders and missing people, the main color palette chosen were muted colours like white, gray and pastels specifically for the bar chart.
+As the web page is based on a solemn topic of homicides and missing people, the main color palette chosen were muted colours like white, gray and pastels specifically for the bar chart.
 2. Fonts
 Main font chosen resembles that of a typewriter and is easy on the eyes of the reader.